reberthkss/reberthkss/README.md

 ***

-My goal is work with autonomous cars, developing on-board systems using the cloud.
+My goal is work with autonomous cars, developing on-board systems using the cloud and improving mobile development skills.

 ***